aumouvantsillage/guillaume.baierouge.fr/src/2020-12-15-my-first-dsl-with-racket-step-3.md

 ```

 `check-all` is a utility function that calls the thunks returned
-by `checker` after processing a list of syntax objects:
+by `make-checker` after processing a list of syntax objects:

 ```racket
 (define (check-all lst)